 You won’t be refunded any of your LMI fee if your drawdown or settlement date was before 25th of November 2019; or if you don’t repay your home loan within two years of your settlement or drawdown date.
 If you wish to refinance to another lender, you may need to pay LMI again with your new lender if you do not meet their minimum deposit requirements.

 What if I'm unable to make my home loan repayments?

-If you’re unable to make your loan repayments and default on your home loan, we may have to sell your property to cover the outstanding loan amount.
-A lender will incur a loss if the property is sold for less than the outstanding loan amount.
-LMI helps protect a lender against this loss, by paying them an amount (in accordance with the LMI policy).
-The LMI insurer may then seek to recover this amount from you as the borrower or if you’re the guarantor.
+If you are unable to make your loan repayments and default on your home loan, your property may be sold to cover the outstanding loan amount.
+If the property is sold for less than the outstanding loan amount, NAB will incur a loss and submit a claim to the LMI provider.
+The LMI provider pays NAB this amount (subject to the LMI policy) and the LMI provider or their authorised third-party debt collector may then seek to recover this amount directly from you as the borrower, or any guarantors.

 LMI vs. Mortgage Protection Insurance

 LMI should not be confused with Mortgage Protection Insurance (MPI).
 MPI covers you if you’re unable to meet your mortgage repayments due to unemployment, death or disability.
 MPI protects you, whilst LMI protects the lender.